thijsfranck/discord-app-example/README.md

 ## Development

-Follow the steps below to set up a development environment for the bot.
-Start by cloning the repository:
+Follow the steps below to get started with the development environment.

+### Cloning the Repository

+To clone the repository, run the following command:

 ```bash
 git clone https://github.com/thijsfranck/discord-app-example.git
 ```

+### Environment Setup

+You can set up the development environment using either the automated or manual setup process.

-### Automated Setup
+#### Automated Setup

 The project includes a [development container](https//containers.dev) to automatically set up your development environment.